Inspection and permit information

 Pool and spa safety signs

-To prevent injuries, post rules where they are easy to see.
+To prevent injuries and illness, post rules where they are easy to see.
 Add pictures and symbols for easy understanding.

 Have a contamination episode?